nanopack/flip/README.md

 - key - this is a key used to identify flip groups, all nodes of the cluster must use the same key
 - ping_per_interval - this is how many nodes will be pinged per gossip_interval
 - ping_timeout - how long to wait without receiving a response before flagging the node as 'probably_down' and sending probes to other nodes
+- log_level - what level of logging to enable, valid levels are: 'debug','info','warning','error', and 'fatal'

 #Future work